 Most kids will eagerly jump at the chance to try almost anything.
 Experimenting is part of childhood.
 Try a gross food.
 Explore a spooky cave.
 Put on crazy socks.
 Dissect that chemistry frog.
 What do you have to lose?
 Adults often lose the sense of adventure that goes along with trying new things.
 Maybe we are sacred, maybe we are worried about what others might think, maybe we are just too old and boring!
 Whatever the reason, it is high time that we get back to taking some risks and stepping outside the box.
 Outside our comfort zone.
 Experiment with something new now and then!

 Yep, the world is a tough place full of bad things and troubling times.
 It is a given that we all become jaded as we get older.
 It is easy to lose hope that things will work out for the best.
 But this is one area where you can really learn from your child and rely on kids to get you through.
 Children have not yet seen the heartaches and stress and trouble that adults see.
 Kids expect everything to be fine.
 They expect a better day tomorrow.
 They expect life to somehow just “work out!”
 Kids can remind us adults that not everything needs to be headed toward “gloom and doom” and, just maybe, we can indeed find a way to figure everything out.
 Trust me, there are worse things in the world than going through your day with the optimism of an eight year old!

-Do you learn from your child?
+What would you add to this list of what adults can learn from kids?
 What do your children help you remember or teach you a new appreciation for?

 Rob Youngblood is a Dad, Keynote Speaker, Life and Communication Coach, Emmy Award Winning TV Host, Writer, and Storyteller.
-Learn more about him at www.studioyoungblood.com.
-You can also follow him on Facebook.
+Learn more about him at youngbloodonthecoast.com